jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-examples-transfer.rst

 Credentials
 -----------

 Before running the example code, configure your AWS credentials, as described in :doc:`guide_credentials`.
-Then import the |sdk-php|.

 Upload a Local Directory to |S3|
 --------------------------------